imuktiar/-liri-node-app/README.md

    * [Axios](https://www.npmjs.com/package/axios)

-   * Axios used to grab data from the [OMDB API](http://www.omdbapi.com) and the [Bands In Town API]      (http://www.artists.bandsintown.com/bandsintown-api)
+   * Axios is used to grab data from the [OMDB API](http://www.omdbapi.com) and the [Bands In Town API]      (http://www.artists.bandsintown.com/bandsintown-api)

    * [Moment](https://www.npmjs.com/package/moment)